ToruNiina/msgplus/README.md

 ## Integration

+Copy `single_include/msgplus.hpp` to your favorite location.

-add `path/to/this/repo/include/` to your include path.
+Or add `path/to/this/repo/include/` to your include path.

 ## Licensing terms